epics-base/p4p/documentation/gw.rst

 This module utilizes the related C++ extension to setup and manage a Gateway which is configured in a manner similar to the `pva2pva gateway <https://epics-base.github.io/pva2pva/>`_ with an access control policy defined in a manner similar to `cagateway <https://epics.anl.gov/extensions/gateway/>`_.
-Other means of configuration and policy definition could be implement.
+Other means of configuration and policy definition could be implemented.

 C++ Extension
 ~~~~~~~~~~~~~